Bayern Munich head coach Flick confirms intent to leave at end of season | Goal.com

 Though Flick is only in his first full season in charge of Bayern, there has been speculation about a breakdown in his relationship with some of Bayern's hierarchy.

-Flick and sporting director Hasan Salihamidzic have feuded over roster decisions in recent month.
+Flick and sporting director Hasan Salihamidzic have feuded over roster decisions in recent months, with many considering the relationship to be untenable.

 Flick could also be keen to jump on the chance to take over as Germany manager this summer, with current boss Joachim Low having already confirmed he will leave after Euro 2020.